TMJ/TMD Marketing

 Why TMJ Marketing Requires a Different Approach

 Over 10 million Americans experience TMJ/TMD symptoms, yet many don't realize a dentist can provide treatment.
-They search for "jaw pain" or "headache from jaw" — not "TMJ dentist."
+They search for "jaw pain" or "headache from jaw," not "TMJ dentist."
 Your marketing must bridge this awareness gap.

 TMJ marketing is about education first, conversion second.
 Patients need to understand that their symptoms have a treatable dental cause before they'll consider booking an appointment with a dentist.

-The opportunity is significant: TMJ treatment involves ongoing care with high case values, and competition for TMJ-specific marketing keywords is lower than general dentistry, making it a cost-effective area to invest in.
+The opportunity is significant: TMJ treatment involves ongoing care with high case values, and competition for TMJ-specific marketing keywords is lower than for general dentistry, making it a cost-effective area to invest in.

 Our TMJ Marketing Services